Intro to 3d Printing and Scanning for Artists

 Intro to 3D Scanning and Printing for Artists

-This is an introductory, yet in depth workshop the process of 3D Scanning and Printing.
-Participants will explore the limitations of the technology vs good use cases, use of laser/turntable scanning, outline of post-processing using nextengine software, post-process a model into a watertight mesh.
+This is an introductory, yet in-depth workshop about the process of 3D Scanning and Printing.
+Participants will explore the limitations of the technology vs good use cases, use of laser/turntable scanning, outline of post-processing using nextengine software, and post-process a model into a watertight mesh.
 Using their own computers, students will be guided through fixing the example model in various ways using Netfabb Studio Basic and Meshmixer.
 Splitting parts and strategies for orienting to minimize the need for support material will also be explored.

 Date: February 4, 2017